simpledotorg/simple-server/doc/arch/012-simplified-user-permissions.md

 ## Consequences

 - We no longer support customized permissions outside these defined roles.
-- Ther granularity of access in which our roles operate is a lot larger, for simplicity.
+- The granularity of access in which our roles operate is a lot larger, for simplicity.
 - We do not use the [pundit](https://github.com/varvet/pundit) gem for managing authorization anymore.